Skip to content

 Mental health has been defined as a state of wellbeing in which the individual recognises their own abilities and is able to cope with normal daily stresses in life (World Health Organisation, 2005).

 It is reported that 1 in 4 adults will experience mental health issues in any given year.
 Prevention and early intervention are vital and recovery is possible with the right support and resources.
-For more information about some common mental health conditions and for self-management tips and advice, please visit the NHSGGC Heads Up Website.

 Healthy Minds Framework

-It is designed to be “read” in a bottom-up way, starting with consideration of the underlying determinants such as socio-economic factors, moving through social environment issues like challenging stigma and discrimination, then considering health promotion and primary preventative activities, with the upper tier of action being secondary preventative and recovery oriented.
+It is designed to be “read” in a bottom-up way, starting with consideration of the underlying determinants such as socio-economic factors, moving through social environment issues like challenging stigma and discrimination, then considering health promotion and primary preventative activities, with the upper tier of action being secondary preventative and recovery-oriented.

 Download the Framework and Supporting Materials